aramiscd/gren-parse/README.md

 This will get you a long way.
 I have written a complete and correct but somewhat inefficient JSON parser this way.
 Sooner or later you will probably realize by yourself that you have to tokenize for certain parsing challenges.
-I realized that I needed this when I wanted to improve the efficiency of my JSON parser.

 ## Documentation